 Teacher supervision is required for hours to count toward Satisfactory Academic Progress (SAP).
 Any student accruing more than 10% absent of attendance for four semesters in the Advanced Diploma curriculum or five semesters in the Associate curriculum will not be eligible for graduation.
-Students are notified on a monthly basis by the student services coordinator of days accrued absent.
+Students are notified monthly by the student services coordinator of days accrued absent.
 The student may not graduate with the rest of the class and may be dropped from the course if they accrue more than 10 days of absence.
-The students financial aid funds may be returned to the Department of Education.
+The students' financial aid funds may be returned to the Department of Education.

-Any student who misses two consecutive full weeks of instruction for any reason will be dropped automatically from both the financial aid program and from the class.
+Any student who misses two consecutive full weeks of instruction will be dropped automatically from the financial aid program and the class.
 Any student who finds themselves in, or expects to be in, such a situation should meet with the Head of School to discuss options, such as requesting a personal leave of absence.